TITLE 68: PROFESSIONS AND OCCUPATIONS

 b) Deliberately misleading a client as to the market value of property.

-c) Failing to advertise the property as obligated by the listing agreement.
+c) Failing to advertise the property pursuant to the terms of the listing agreement.

 d) Deliberately misrepresenting to prospective purchasers or their agents the condition of property or the availability of access to show the property.